- Global Equities continued their strong recovery in July with the FTSE All-World index gaining 5.1%.

-- The Global Leaders fund (I class US$) returned 3.8% with particularly good stock selection within the consumer staples sector.
+- The Global Leaders model portfolio returned 3.6% with particularly good stock selection within the consumer staples sector.

 Global equity markets continued to climb in July with the FTSE All-World index gaining 5.1%.
 Smaller companies, and those showing growth and earnings momentum, performed best during the month.
 The technology sector continued to be the standout performer with little sign of slowing down since the market bottomed in late March.

-The Global Leaders fund (I Class US$) gained 3.8%.
-Although there was no trading activity over the month, July is typically a busy month for corporate reporting, and this year’s earnings season was overall positive.
+The Global Leaders model portfolio gained 3.6%.
+Although there was no trading activity over the month, July is typically a busy month for corporate reporting, and earnings season was overall positive.
 The fund benefited from favourable stock selection in the consumer staples sector with Unilever and Reckitt Benkiser both providing positive updates.
 The fund’s oil holdings continued to disappoint during the month.
 However, Shell announced better than expected trading results at the end of the July, while BP, which reported in early August, outlined an ambitious long-term vision.
 Both companies trade on attractive multiples and should benefit in the medium term from increasing oil demand and prices as economies recover.

 Towards the end of July there was increased concern of a second wave of COVID-19 in developed markets.
 We are by no means relaxed about the rise in case numbers in Europe and the USA, however, a more nuanced approach to lockdowns means that the economic threat of a second wave has diminished.
 An increase in testing capabilities, track and trace programs, a better understanding of who is at risk from the virus, and more local quarantine policies, should enable economies to continue their recovery.
 Vaccine development remains of great interest and the month saw promising progression by several candidates.